-This week's CST activities page focuses on 'World Health Day', which falls on 7th April each year.
-It is also the 74th anniversary of the NHS on 5th July 2022.
+This week's CST activities page focuses on 'World Health Day', which is on 7th April 2024.

 The NHS is the biggest employer in the UK, with 1.5m staff members.
 Ask members if they have any family or friends who work or worked in the NHS.
 Or perhaps they did?